 Parvin represented investor-, cooperatively- and municipally-owned utilities, as well as industrial or wholesale customers, before the Indiana Utility Regulatory Commission, the Indiana Department of Environmental Management, and trial and appellate courts throughout the region.
 He also advised organizing groups on the creation of new operating entities interested in providing utility services in Indiana.

 Notably, during Parvin’s service as Indiana’s first Utility Consumer Counselor from 1981 to 1985, all Indiana utilities were regulated.
 Over the last decades, numerous utilities have become deregulated.
-However, Parvin’s deep experience allows him to advise clients subject to regulation and those outside of regulation on how to avoid the mistakes of their predecessors.
+However, Parvin’s deep experience allowed him to advise clients subject to regulation and those outside of regulation on how to avoid the mistakes of their predecessors.

-Parvin is a frequent speaker on issues of utility management and state agency regulation.
+Parvin was a frequent speaker on issues of utility management and state agency regulation.
 He currently serves as general counsel for the Alliance of Indiana Rural Water.
 Parvin also works with Indiana regulators and his Utility Consumer Counselor successors on myriad issues facing the industry today.